GENERAL PREVENTIVE MEDICINE RESIDENCY PROGRAM

 Governance and Administration

-The residency is governed by the Residency Advisory Committee (RAC) which includes representatives from the following institutions: University of California, San Diego; San Diego State University; San Diego County Public Health Department; United States Navy; Scripps Clinic and Research Foundation; Kaiser Permanente Medical Center; Community Health Centers; and Solar Turbines.
+The residency is governed by the Program Evaluation Committee (PEC) which includes representatives from the following institutions: University of California, San Diego; San Diego State University; San Diego County Public Health Department; United States Navy; Scripps Clinic and Research Foundation; Kaiser Permanente Medical Center; Community Health Centers; and Solar Turbines.
 The residency core faculty and chief resident hold ex-officio positions.

-The RAC supervises the activities of the program director and faculty.
+The PEC supervises the activities of the program director and faculty.
 The Committee meets two times a year and is responsible for evaluating residents for admission and graduation.
 They monitor residency progress, approve residency placement and affiliation agreements.
-The RAC is apprised of budgetary and funding issues and provides advice and feedback from the community and their institutions.
+The PEC is apprised of budgetary and funding issues and provides advice and feedback from the community and their institutions.